-Written notification of complaints must be submitted via the ACECQA portal National Quality Agenda (NQA) IT System.
+Written notification of complaints must be submitted via the NQA IT System portal (www.acecqa.gov.au).
 If the Nominated Supervisor is unsure whether the matter is a notifiable complaint, it is good practice to contact DET for confirmation.

 Organisational duty of care: The statutory duty organisations have to take reasonable precautions to prevent sexual and/or physical abuse of a child.